-- there was a steady rise in boredom (defined by responses to the item "I am bored during class", station "often" or "very often" from approximately 1/4 in 4th grade to more than 1/3 in 9th grade - boys were significantly more bored than oirls - all the main ambitions stated in our act of education correlated strongly with the occurrence of boredom, We do not know the direction of causality, but we can comfortably state that the occurence of prolonged boredom is a secure warning sign, typically found when there are academic, social and personal problems.
+- there was a steady rise in boredom (defined by responses to the item "I am bored during class", station "often" or "very often" from approximately 1/4 in 4th grade to more than 1/3 in 9th grade - boys were significantly more bored than oirls - all the main ambitions stated in our act of education correlated strongly with the occurrence of boredom, We do not know the direction of causality, but we can comfortably state that the occurence of prolonged borethe order of the day and has been dom is a secure warning accepted as a given.
+All this is sign, typically found when there are academic, social and personal problems.
+Some schools reported almost no boredom - others had more than half their pupils suffering from this mildly stressful state.